beacon-biosignals/StableHashTraits.jl/README.md

 When a type is provided as a value (e.g. `stable_hash(Int; version=4)`) hashing it will error by default.

-You can opt in to hashing a given type as a value by defining [`transform_type_value`](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.transform_type_value) for your type.
+You can opt in to hashing a given type as a value by defining [`transform_type_value`](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.transform_type_value) for your type, or by using [HashTypeValues](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.HashTypeValues)

 ## Examples